maikerumine/aftermath/README.md

 Aiden Garvin: for the idea for gameplay
-Blockmen: for the original minetest concept in his Wasteland game And read the readme's in the mod section for all other contributors
+Blockmen: for the original minetest concept in his Wasteland game And read the readme's in the mod section for all other contributors toby109tt for creating the textures:
+Header logo -aftermath
+New wood textures
+new dead leaves
+new canned food
+new atom soda texture
+and many more!!

 NOTES:
 There are NO diamond or Mese tools in game.
 Let's be realistic folks, any crystal would shatter and a complete diamond tool would be unrealistic.
 Mese can be used to craft guns- see crafting guide in game.